Dimsi-BS/XrmFramework/README.md

   </connectionStrings>

 ```
+The ``connectionStrings.config`` file is added to the .gitignore so your connectionString will not be sent to the repository and each developer can use his credentials.

 Edit the `App.config` file in the ``Config`` solution folder to configure the connection to Dynamics 365 and the configuration of project deployments.